etdds/redditQuoteBot/README.md

 #### Replies Section

 Contains a log of all replies which have been sent (or just logged if `reply_to_comments` is set to false).
 These are generally matches with a score above `reply_threshold`.

+#### Removed Section

+Contains a log of all self-posted comments that the bot has removed.

 #### Banned Subreddit Section